zhaowb/init.lua/README.md

 # init.lua
-A neovim config based on [ThePrimeagen's init.lua](https://github.com/ThePrimeagen/init.lua).
+A neovim config originally based on [ThePrimeagen's init.lua](https://github.com/ThePrimeagen/init.lua) then changed to [Lazy.nvim](https://github.com/folke/lazy.nvim).

-This is not very user friendly to install from clone.
-The [kickstart](https://github.com/nvim-lua/kickstart.nvim/blob/master/init.lua) is much easier to start.
+~The [kickstart](https://github.com/nvim-lua/kickstart.nvim/blob/master/init.lua) is much easier to start.~

+After using Lazy.nvim, this is kind of user friendly - it can automatically install packages (via mason) on the first nvim invocation.

 # Install from clone